Balambu: Matatirtha Temple

 Matatirtha Temple is an iconic destination for religious tourism.
 It is located in Matatirtha.
 The word Matatirtha comes from two Sanskrit words, mata, meaning "mother" and tirtha meaning "sacred place".
 The VDC owes its name from a sacred pond in the VDC dedicated to mother.
-In Mother's day, people from different place visit temple because temple is delicated to mother and swim in the pond.
+On Mother's Day, people from different places visit the temple because temple is dedicated to mothers, and to swim in the pond.

 Language

 The language of Balambu is Nepal Bhasa's Lalitpur dialect with a few informal changes.